jontec/morning-agenda/README.md

 Let's reference our API key and Base ID inside the file, and include the name of the table exactly as it appears in Airtable to complete our link.

 Out of the gate, we'll include `Company.daily_tasks` as a macro to help us quickly access only those records relevant to our daily agenda.

-We'll use a bit of short hand to call the `Company.all` method, which selects all records from the table, and then filter on a native Airtable condition that looks for records whose "Next Touch" field is less than or equal to today's date (tasks that are due today or earlier).
+Inside, we'll use shorthand to call the `Company.all` method, which in ActiveRecord-style selects all records from the table.
+We'll then filter on a native Airtable condition that looks for records whose "Next Touch" field is less than or equal to today's date (i.e. tasks that are due today or earlier).

 As a note, I started a directory called `airtable/` to store my Airtable "models" in one place.
 These could grow over time as we added more and more tables to our integration.